 Guided tours of Granada

-- Granada 3-hour private walking tour – a good walking tour of the city that hits the main attractions.
+I recommend this Granada 3-hour private walking tour: it’s a good walking tour of the city that hits the main attractions.

 Where to stay in Granada, Nicaragua

-Granada is the most touristic destination in Nicaragua and you will find no shortage of good accommodation options, regardless of your budget.
+Granada is the most popular tourist destination in Nicaragua and you will find no shortage of good accommodation options, regardless of your budget.

 - Hotel Darío is located on the Calzada.
-Thought to be the best hotel in town, it has beautiful rooms in colonial style.
+It’s one of the best hotels in town; it has beautiful rooms in colonial style.
 The main shortcoming is that it gets a lot of noise from the street.

 - Hotel Colonial is right by the main square and definitely gets less noise.
 Rooms are just as beautiful.